Online Communication Etiquette Guide

 - Use academic language.
 Don’t use net-speak abbreviations (“u” for “you”), emoticons, or acronyms.
 Use standard spelling and grammar.

 - Keep it civil.
 Debate ideas, but don’t attack people, and remember to be respectful.
+Do not type in all caps as it can be considered shouting.
 If someone posts something inappropriate, don’t call them out.
 Alert the instructor, who can take care of any problems.

 - Use citation.
 If using others’ ideas or quotes, cite your references just as you would in an academic paper.